stefanthoss/chickenonabun/_posts/2019-09-14-gregoire-berkeley.md

 small and a bit on the dry side.
 Still, the spicy coleslaw makes up for it with the perfect amount of spiciness and crunch.

 We also have to talk about the potato puffs.
-If you don't want to come here for the chicken sandwich, you should for them.
+If you're not coming here for the chicken sandwich, you should for the potatoes.
 Just like the French roll, they're crispy on the outside and chewy on the inside.
 And don't forget to get the creamy truffle sauce to dip 'em in.

 If you like chicken sandwiches, you have to try this when you're in Berkeley!
 Grab it to go and enjoy it somewhere on